consoleLogMyAss/my-http-resource/projects/my-http-resource/README.md

 - #### `Incorrect initialValue` → the template expects [], but null came instead.
 Solution: set an appropriate default type.
 - #### Expecting `request$()` to update `value()` → it won’t.
 It’s a “pure” stream.
 Use `fetch()` or update value manually in subscribe.
 - #### Confusing `queryParams` and `body` → for GET/DELETE use `queryParams`, for POST/PUT/PATCH use `body`.
+- #### I set `mergeValues`, but the data isn’t merging?
+Verify that the data type is an array or an object, and that the server response type matches the type of the current value.
 ---

 ## 📋 Migration of existing code to MyHttpService (checklist)